 MAPS & NAVIGATION

-Although the trail is well signposted and frequently passes within sight of roads and villages, carrying a map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. An overview map and individual ones for each section can be downloaded from the official trail website, where the latest track status and updates can also be found.
+Although the trail is well signposted and frequently passes within sight of roads and villages, carrying a map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. An overview map and individual ones for each section can be downloaded from the official trail website.

 WEATHER & RIDING SEASON